what to expect

 One of the ways we know that the wine in the Bible was alcoholic is through the constant reminders not to drink too much of it (Eph.
 5:18).
 If biblical wine were simply grape juice, these moral exhortations make no sense.
 The master of the wedding feast at Cana was not amazed that the best grape juice had been saved for last, after all the third rate grape juice had dulled everybody’s senses (John 2:10).

 Some might feel that including alcoholic drink in a sacramental meal is somehow disrespectful.
 But this is actually a modern version of letting the traditions of men (which can exert a powerful influence) set aside the Word of God—which Jesus said not to do (Mark 7:9).
-In the Old Testament, tithe money was to be used to buy shekar or strong drink (Deut.
-14:22-26).
-In the New, the word for wine is oinos, and is clearly alcoholic as multiple contexts make clear.

 Apart from offering praise to God, the music of a worship service also has the important role of setting the tone of the service.
 Scripture teaches that music sets the mood.
 A particular kind of music is for mourning, and another is for dancing (Luke 7:32).
-When the prodigal son returned, and the elder brother came in from the field, he was able to hear the music of the jazz quartet his father had hired way out in the driveway (Luke 15:25).
-When Saul was afflicted, a particular kind of music was able to lighten his spirits (1 Sam.
-16:16).
-Music in Scripture is supposed to set the tone.
-It does not just “go along with” a particular demeanor; it is one of the principal means of creating it.

 In our CREC churches, we are trying to set a tone of reverence.
 This runs contrary to the spirit of the age, which wants an informal, breezy, and casual approach to church.
 The problem is that God commands us to approach Him in worship with reverence and godly fear (Heb.
 12:28).
 Our God is a consuming fire.
 This fear is a not a craven fear, the kind that has to do with punishment.
 It is the kind of fear that is consistent with boldness.
 We approach the throne of grace with boldness.
 We are told to work out our salvation with fear and trembling (Phil.
 2:12).
 In order to do this, a particular kind of music is necessary.